The airport map is honest because it names the side doors.

 - /contest is not implemented.

-- A receipt proves a governance event was recorded.
-It does not prove the policy was correct or the agent's intention was good.
+- A log records what happened.
+A ZLAR receipt records what counted as authorized effect.
+It does not prove the rule was correct or the AI's intention was good.